Esethucreates/upwork_scraper_demo/README.md

 The Upwork Job Analyzer is a specialized web scraping tool that collects job posting data from Upwork.
 The primary goal is to gather intelligence on market demand for different skills and services, allowing for data-driven decisions on which services to offer as a freelancer.

-**For non-technical readers:** Think of this as a research assistant that collects information about what skills businesses are looking for right now.
-Instead of manually checking thousands of job postings, this tool can do it automatically and help identify profitable service opportunities.

 ## ✨ Key Features

 - **Automated Data Collection:** Extracts job titles and descriptions from Upwork listings